 - We are a "start-up" company with no history of revenue generating operations, and it will take several years to have any proposed products approved, assuming such approval can be obtained at all.
-We therefore do not expect to generate revenue for at least the next several years. - There is no guarantee that our cash and cash equivalents will be sufficient to advance the clinical development of our therapies and ultimately bring our therapies to market.
-If we are unable to raise additional funds in the future, we could be forced to delay, reduce or eliminate our product development programs or commercialization efforts and our business could fail. - As a result of the pre-revenue nature of our business and our current lack of financial liquidity, our auditors' report for our 2014 financial statements, which are included as part of this prospectus, contains a statement concerning our ability to continue as a "going concern". - · Our limited operating history makes it difficult for you to evaluate our business to date and to assess our future viability. - Raising additional capital may cause dilution to our stockholders, restrict our operations or require us to relinquish rights to our technologies or product candidates - We are highly dependent on our collaboration with Mayne Pharma.
-The loss of our license with Mayne Pharma or Mayne Pharma's inability to supply clinical trial materials or commercial quantities of SUBA-Itraconazole could lead to the failure of our business.
+We therefore do not expect to generate revenue for at least the next several years. - While we raised an additional \$2,500,000 during the first half of 2015, our cash resources are presently limited, and there is a risk that our cash and cash equivalents will be insufficient to advance the clinical development of our therapies and ultimately bring our therapies to market.
+If we are unable to raise additional funds in the future, we could be forced to delay, reduce or eliminate our product development programs or commercialization efforts and our business could fail.

-- Mayne Pharma holds a significant equity stake in our company and has important rights with respect to our company, such as the right to nominate a member of our Board of Directors, the right to invest in future offerings of our securities and the right to remove certain officers of our company if key milestones are not met. - · We face substantial competition, which may result in others discovering, developing or commercializing products before or more successfully than we do. - We are subject to extensive regulation, and if we fail to obtain, or if there are delays in obtaining, required regulatory approvals, we will not be able to commercialize our product candidate, and our ability to generate revenue and the viability of our company will be materially impaired. - We have licensed or expect to license certain intellectual property from third parties, and such licenses may not continue to be available or may not be available on commercially reasonable terms.
+- As a result of the pre-revenue nature of our business and our current lack of financial liquidity, our auditors' report for our 2014 financial statements, which are included as part of this prospectus, contains a statement concerning our ability to continue as a "going concern." - Our limited operating history makes it difficult for you to evaluate our business to date and to assess our future viability. - Raising additional capital may cause dilution to our stockholders, restrict our operations or require us to relinquish rights to our technologies or product candidates. - We are highly dependent on our collaboration with Mayne Pharma.
+The loss of our license with Mayne Pharma or Mayne Pharma's inability to supply clinical trial materials or commercial quantities of SUBA-Itraconazole could lead to the failure of our business. - Mayne Pharma holds a significant equity stake in our company and has important rights with respect to our company, such as the right to nominate a member of our Board of Directors, the right to invest in future offerings of our securities and the right to remove certain officers of our company if key milestones are not met. - · We face substantial competition, which may result in others discovering, developing or commercializing products before or more successfully than we do. - We are subject to extensive regulation, and if we fail to obtain, or if there are delays in obtaining, required regulatory approvals, we will not be able to commercialize our product candidate, and our ability to generate revenue and the viability of our company will be materially impaired. - We have licensed or expect to license certain intellectual property from third parties, and such licenses may not continue to be available or may not be available on commercially reasonable terms.